 A.7.
 No, they cannot be used as boiled seeds cannot undergo respiration.
 The experiment will show no result.

 Q.8.
 State the significance of using KOH solution in the experiment.

 A.8.
-The solution is known to absorb carbon dioxide that is released during the process of respiration of germinating seeds thereby creating a slight vacuum in the flask hence increase in the water level.
+The solution is known to absorb carbon dioxide that is released during the process of respiration of germinating seeds, thereby creating a slight vacuum in the flask hence increase in the water level.
 The rise in water level indicates the occurrence of the process of respiration.

 Q.9.
 List one circumstance under which there would be no rise in the water level in the apparatus.

 A.9.
-If the test tube holding the KOH solution is discarded from the experimental setup, the carbon dioxide produced during the respiration process will not be consumed hence there would be no inflation in the water level.
+If the test tube holding the KOH solution is discarded from the experimental setup, the carbon dioxide produced during the respiration process shall not be consumed hence there would be no inflation in the water level.

 Q.10.
 In the experiment, what is the purpose of using Vaseline?

 A.10.
-It is used because it is used to seal all the apparatus hence securing the set-up air-tight.
+It is used because it is used to seal all the apparatus, hence securing the set-up air-tight.

 Q.11.
 Can you think of an alternate method to depict the release of carbon dioxide during the respiration process?

 A.11.
 In the same apparatus, water could be replaced by lime water as lime water tends to turn milky in the presence of carbon dioxide.